StrangeRanger/StrangeRanger/README.md

 ## Knowledge Sharing & Best Practices

 I take pride in sharing knowledge and establishing best practices, whether it's through detailed documentation, configuration guides, or coding style guidelines.
-Below, you'll find a list of resources I've created to help others learn from my experiences and to promote efficient, maintainable coding practices.
-These resources range from website setups and terminal configurations to coding standards and tool configurations.
+Below is a list of resources I've created to help others learn from my experiences and promote efficient, maintainable coding practices.
+These resources range from code examples and terminal configurations to coding standards and tool configurations.

 **Note**: The resources listed here represent a fraction of my entire knowledge base, specifically focusing on content hosted on GitHub.
 For a comprehensive exploration of my projects, insights, and a repository of valuable resources, I invite you to visit my [Wiki Page](https://wiki.hthompson.dev/).
 It's more than a showcase; it's a meticulously curated space for anyone looking to dive deeper into my creative pursuits, find inspiration, or gain practical knowledge from my journey in software development and beyond.